atarek92/Intelligent_Indoor_Localization_System/README.md

 In this Project, an android application was developed.
 The proposed method was implemented inside the android application.

-A paper was published at Melaha 2016 International Conference and Exhibition under supervision of Basem Amer, Prof. Aboelmagd Noureldin.
+A paper was published at Melaha 2016 International Conference and Exhibition under supervision of Eng.
+Basem Amer, Prof. Aboelmagd Noureldin.